ajvincent/cross-stitch/_02_passthrough_types/README.md

   - `EntryClass.mts` implementing your original type (in examples above, `NumberStringType`) to directly invoke a component class's equivalent method.
 I recommend subclassing this for additional properties.
   - `PassThrough_Continue.mts` as a base class for component classes.
 Use this when you want to allow methods to not be implemented.
   - `PassThrough_NotImplemented.mts` as a base class for component classes.
 Use this when you _want_ to throw for methods you haven't implemented.
+  - `PassThroughClassType.mts` defines several types and the `ComponentMap`, which loads the component classes.
 - For internal use:
   - `Common.mts` for shared TypeScript types.
-  - `Entry_Base.mts`, which is the base class for `EntryClass.mts`, to actually create the `PassThroughType` and invoke the starting component's matching method.
-  - `PassThroughClassType.mts` defines several types and the `ComponentMap`, which loads the component classes.
   - `PassThroughSupport.mts` defines the generic types for component classes.

 ## Tying components together